park-junha/junha.dev/README.md

 #### `-t, --test`

 Run end-to-end tests and unit tests.
 This will also run the web backend before and during the tests.

+#### `-e, --e2e`

+Run end-to-end tests only.
+This will also run the web backend before and during the tests.